 Registration of Imported Animals

-For Pure Bred foals imported from EU Countries already holding passsports
+For pure bred foals imported from EU Countries already holding passports

 £20 if registered within 28 days of importation £40 if registered after this date.